Skip to main content

 • Interval variable main is absent and all interval variables in covered are absent too.

-• Interval variable main is present, at least on interval in covered is present and:
+• Interval variable main is present, at least one interval in covered is present and:

-• main.start() is equal to the minimum of starting times of all present intervals in covered.
+• main.start() is equal to the minimum starting time of all present intervals in covered.

-• main.end() is equal to the maximum of ending times of all present intervals in covered.
+• main.end() is equal to the maximum ending time of all present intervals in covered.

 Example

-Lets consider composite task T that consists of 3 subtasks T1, T2 and T3.
-Subtasks are independent, could be processed in any order and may overlap.
-However task T is blocking a particular location and no other task can be processed there.
-The location is blocked as soon as the first task from T1, T2, T3 starts and it remains blocked until the last one of them finishes.
+Let's consider composite task T, which consists of 3 subtasks: T1, T2, and T3.
+Subtasks are independent, could be processed in any order, and may overlap.
+However, task T is blocking a particular location, and no other task can be processed there.
+The location is blocked as soon as the first task from T1, T2, T3 starts, and it remains blocked until the last one of them finishes.

 let model = new CP.Model;